-First, in order to edit texts at the paragraph level, refresh your understanding of paragraph conventions by reviewing these articles at Writing Commons:
+First, to edit your texts at the paragraph level, refresh your understanding about paragraph conventions.
+Check out these articles at Writing Commons:

 Question what organizational schema you have employed.